imixs/imixs-docker/backup/README.md

 Also you can trigger a restore from outside with the command:

-	docker exec -it 82526abbabfe ls -la /root/restore.sh 2018-01-05_03:00
+	$ docker exec -it 82526abbabfe ls -la /root/restore.sh 2018-01-05_03:00

 ## Get a Backup File form the Backup Space

-In case you need to pull a backup file from the backup space run the script backup_get.sh :
+In case you need to pull a backup file from the backup space you can run the following command to get a list of available backups:

+	$ echo ls -la /imixs-cloud/$BACKUP_SERVICE_NAME | sftp $BACKUP_SPACE_USER@$BACKUP_SPACE_HOST

+ run the script backup_get.sh :

 	backup_get.sh /imixs-cloud/SERVICE-ID/BACKUPFILE BACKUPFILE